skjelbek/block-breadcrumbs/README.md

-# block-breadcrumbs
+# Block-breadcrumbs

-EPiServer add-on.
-HtmlHelper for displaying a breadcrumb path for the current block when editing it.
+This is an EPiServer add-on intented to make it easier for editors to get a hold of where they are in the "inception" of editing blocks in blocks in blocks in blocks...